 Previous to the purpose-derived walkthroughs™, my administrative team found the walkthrough process a bit burdensome.
 The team became mentally exhausted as we were looking for a multitude of pedagogical components in EACH classroom without a given purpose.
 Purpose-derived walkthroughs™, however, can be completed quickly and provide leaders with statistical data to drive their educational decisions.

 Evidence-Based Assessment of Initiatives:

 The brainstorming session and initial walkthrough provide a baseline for measurement on the leader's initiatives.
 A comparison of the data collected month after month allow leaders to change their frame of reference (Bolman and Deal) and may cause them to refocus or shift their priorities (depending on the statistical data).
 For example, a leader may uncover that an identified area of effective implementation is not as effective as they perceive.
 Or a leader may uncover that an identified area of improvement is already being implemented effectively (to their satisfaction).
-In addition to informing their professional practice, my leaders will occasionally share their statistical data from the purpose-driven walkthroughs™ to demonstrate achievement towards their WIGs.
+In addition to informing their professional practice, my leaders will occasionally share their statistical data from the purpose-derived walkthroughs™ to demonstrate achievement towards their WIGs.

 Regardless, walkthroughs provide a frame change opportunity; an opportunity to assess their initiatives through the lens of an educator and complete the task in a short duration of time.
-The data from a purpose-driven walkthrough™ can inform professional development decisions and keep leaders focused on THEIR initiatives and on what is most important to THEM!
+The data from a purpose-derived walkthrough™ can inform professional development decisions and keep leaders focused on THEIR initiatives and on what is most important to THEM!
 It is not meant to be an assessment of the educator (although that may occur as an unintended outcome), but rather a non-evaluative assessment of their initiatives as a leader.
 Is the classroom reflecting a productive advancement of the leader’s initiatives?
 Are teachers understanding and implementing the leader’s initiatives properly or are they being lost in translation?